Public workers could be denied loan forgiveness if cities defy Trump, lawsuit alleges

 "Nonprofits operate food banks, serve veterans, assist domestic violence survivors, deliver meals to seniors, respond to disasters, and much more.
 Nonprofits must be able to identify and meet those needs without political interference, fear of retribution, or exclusion from a program designed to support their employees."

-"This rule provides strong, clear standards anchored in law, not ideology," the Education Department wrote in response to the concern that different administrations might apply this new standard of legality differently.

-"Taxpayer funds should never directly or indirectly subsidize illegal activity," Under Secretary of Education Nicholas Kent said in a statement when the rule was released.
-"The Public Service Loan Forgiveness program was meant to support Americans who dedicate their careers to public service – not to subsidize organizations that violate the law."
+"It is unconscionable that the plaintiffs are standing up for criminal activity," Kent said in a statement to NPR.
+"This is a commonsense reform that will stop taxpayer dollars from subsidizing organizations involved in terrorism, child trafficking, and transgender procedures that are doing irreversible harm to children."

+In response to plaintiffs' concerns that the administration could use PSLF as a weapon to punish political opponents, Kent insisted "the Department will enforce [the rule] neutrally, without consideration of the employer's mission, ideology, or the population they serve."

-The complaint argues PSLF has allowed many local governments to retain employees, including lawyers and engineers, who could earn more in the private sector.
+The complaint says PSLF has allowed local governments to retain employees, including lawyers and engineers, who could earn more in the private sector.
 Albuquerque's leaders say that losing access to PSLF "would likely create an untenable staffing crisis."

 In a statement, Boston Mayor Michelle Wu added: "The City is joining with cities, unions, and nonprofits across the country to protect a program that helps Boston's workforce and millions of Americans in public service careers pay for college."

-Note: This story was updated to include comment from the U.S. Department of Education.